dbhatte/atmApp/README.md

 Limitations
 ---------
+* Internationalization needs to be implemented.
+* Error Handling mechanism needs to be implemented.

 Things to do
 ---------
-1. Unit Tests
+* Unit Tests
-2. Protractor Tests
+* Protractor Tests